carueda/tscfg/readme.md

 ### status

-The tool supports all types handled by Typesafe Config (string, int, long, double, boolean, duration, size-in-bytes, list) and has great test coverage.
+The tool supports all types handled by Typesafe Config (string, int, long, double, boolean, duration, size-in-bytes, list, object) and has great test coverage.
 Possible improvements include a more standard command line interface, a proper tscfg library,